slicingmelon/gobypass403/docs/README.md

-# This folder contains documentation for the tool.
+# This folder contains varioss documentations.

 and for other folders